scionproto/scion/doc/BeaconService.md

 #### Beacon Eviction

-The beacon server periodically evicts beacons that contain revoked interfaces.
+The BS periodically evicts beacons that contain revoked interfaces.

 ### Interfaces State

-The interfaces state keeps track of the state of all interfaces of an AS in the beacon server.
+The interfaces state keeps track of the state of all interfaces of an AS in the BS.
 It is used by the BS to issue revocations and decide where to propagate new beacons to.

 ```go